lemuscanovas/synoptReg/README.md

 There are two functions to rasterize the results in order to get a cool visualization of the aftermentioned synoptic classification:

--   `raster_clas` converts the dataframe of the synoptic classification data into a Raster Stack format.
+-   `raster_clas` converts the dataframe of the synoptic classification data into a RasterStack format.
--   `raster_cwt2env`  converts the dataframe of the environmental data based on the synoptic classification into a raster stack format.
+-   `raster_cwt2env`  converts the dataframe of the environmental data based on the synoptic classification into a RasterStack object.

 Finally, synoptReg provides three functions to convert our data to raster, perform a raster PCA and finally, execute an automatic spatial regionalisation (clustering):

--   `cwt_env_raststack` converts the dataframe of the environmental data based on the synoptic classification into a raster stack format.
--   `raster_pca` performs a PCA on a Raster Stack object.
+-   `raster_pca` performs a PCA on a RasterStack object.
--   `raster_pca` Performs an unspervised clustering of the Raster Stack object.
+-   `regionalization` Performs an unspervised clustering of the RasterStack object.

 Usage